-Our Mission: The Virginia Creeper Trail Club (VCTC) is a 501(c)(3) nonprofit volunteer organization dedicated to the maintenance and preservation of the Creeper Trail corridor.
+Our Mission: The Virginia Creeper Trail Conservancy (VCTC) is a 501(c)(3) nonprofit volunteer organization dedicated to the maintenance and preservation of the Creeper Trail corridor.
 The VCTC partners with other trail stakeholders to support a safe and enjoyable experience for all trail users.

-We are the Virginia Creeper Trail Club.
+We are the Virginia Creeper Trail Conservancy.

 Two years after the trail officially opened in 1987, the Virginia Creeper Trail Club was formed as a volunteer organization to help maintain the trail and to supplement the efforts of the local towns and small communities’ staffs and budgets.